 There’s a lot to focus on when starting your own business.
 How will you get customers?
 Are you going to employ people to help you get started?
 How are you going to market your business?
+Do you need to open a joint bank account with your business partner?
 In the excitement it’s easy to lose track of things, like an Employee Identification Number.

 An Employer Identification Number (EIN) is like a Social Security Number for your business.
 It’s also known as a Federal Employer Identification Number (FEIN) and Federal Tax Identification Number (FTIN).
 The nine-digit number is assigned by the IRS.
 It’s useful on several different levels.
 Below we’ll walk you through how an EIN works and how to look up your EIN.

 Under most circumstances if you’re running a small business, you’ll need an EIN.
 A business needs an EIN to file business tax returns and to pay employees.
 If you want to be considered a Partnership, LLC, Corporation, S Corporation, or a Non-profit, then your business is going to have to obtain an EIN.
 Without the number the IRS sees you as a private individual taxpayer.

 If you’re a single-person enterprise — a Sole Proprietorship or Single-Member LLC — you’re not technically required to get an EIN and can use your Social Security Number for tax purposes.
 But you might want to get an EIN anyway, for the reasons listed in this article.

 Primarily, the EIN is used for tax purposes.
 This includes filing for taxes at the end of the year.
 Additionally, companies need an EIN to open a business bank account, which is important to keep business and personal expenses separated.
 The number is also used when applying for business licensing.
 If you want to hire contractors or consultants in a Form 1099 relationship an EIN is required.
 Other financial requests on behalf of the business, like loans or credit cards, typically require an EIN.

 Is an EIN public record?